tommac08/docsv2/sources/index.md

 ### Step 2: Allow Access to repos

-Click `Authorize` on Github to allow access to public repos.
+Click `Authorize Application` on Github or `Grant access` on Bitbucket to allow access to repos.

 And Voila! you are now ready to test and run your build on Shippable.